This guide provides recommendations for high-quality open access resources, freely accessible to anyone.

-For additional information about IT services, please view the 'What IT services do I retain after graduation?'
+For additional information about IT services, please view the 'As an alumnus or a graduating student, what IT services will I retain access to?'
 FAQ.

 Using open resources ensures access for all.
 Use the search box below to locate open access books, chapters and articles and more.